deeplearning4j/deeplearning4j/glossary.md

 ###<a name="objectivefunction">Objective Function</a>
 Also called a Loss Function.
 An objective function is a heuristic function for reducing prediction error in a machine-learning algorithm.

+###<a name="hot">One-Hot Encoding</a>
+Used in classification and bag of words.
+The label for each example is all 0s, except for a 1 at the index of the actual class to which the example belongs.
+For BOW, the one represents the word encountered.

 ###<a name="reconstructionentropy">Reconstruction Entropy</a>
 After applying Gaussian noise, a kind of statistical white noise, to the data, this [objective function](#objectivefunction) punishes the network for any result that is not closer to the original input.
 That signal prompts the network to learn different features in an attempt to reconstruct the input better and minimize error.